iti-armpalu/git-excercise/README.md

 # git-excercise

 Hello world!
 It is a good day to have a good day!
+Yes, indeed, it is.